daskeyboard/daskeyboard-applet--monday.com/README.md

 # Q Applet: monday.com

-This applet displays the activity of the choosen project.
+This applet displays the activity of a choosen project.

 For more information visit <https://monday.com/>.